AlistairTait12/makers_learning_notes/week_3/week_3.md

 |account      |`set_target`         |
 |saving target|`notify_on_progress` |

 This is a very simple representation.
 Most of the time, several user stories are grouped together to create a collection of features which enhance the user's experience.
 User stories are also a great way of 'putting yourself inside the head of a user'.
 Devs can often not just simply choose what features to implement, but also think about how they will be used, and how their design choices will affect the user experience.

+## Boris Bikes and Airport Challenges
+(**And what I learned from them**)
+### Boris Bikes Challenge
+* More experience in pair programming
+* More experience in designing classes and their methods
+* More experience in TDD